Hull, Massachusetts: Geography

 Hull is separated from Cohasset and Hingham by the Weir River estuary, which is state-recognized as an Area of Critical Environmental Concern.
-The estuary contains almost 600 acre of undeveloped land, including almost 140 acres (.57km2) of undeveloped land in Hull, of which close to 80 percent is protected from development.
+The estuary contains almost 600 acre of undeveloped land, including almost 140 acre of undeveloped land in Hull, of which close to 80 percent is protected from development.
 The estuary is important as a nursery for fish and other marine life.
 Over 100 species of birds also use the Weir River Estuary.
 The Weir River Estuary Center, owned by the town and being developed by the Weir River Watershed Association, located at the entrance to Hull on George Washington Boulevard, was expected to open by summer 2009.

 Black Rock Beach connecting to Cohasset is the town's only landed connection to the mainland, although two bridges link the town to Hingham.
 Town neighborhoods include (from south to north) Green Hill, Straits Pond, Crescent Beach, Gunrock, Atlantic Hill, West Corner, Rockaway, Rockaway Annex, Nantasket Beach, Sagamore Hill, Hampton Circle, Sunset Point, Kenberma, Strawberry Hill, Waveland, Windermere, Allerton, Spinnaker Island, Stony Beach, Telegraph Hill, Hull Village and Hull Hill, and Pemberton.
 The areas west of the northerly two miles of the three-mile-long Nantasket Beach constitute the majority of the town's landed area.
 The southern hills near the Town Hall are composed of volcanic rock created 600 million years ago.
 Green Hill near Cohasset and all of the hills out along the peninsula—Sagamore, Hampton, Sunset Point, Strawberry, Allerton, Telegraph, and Hull Hill—are drumlins formed by the last glacier about 14,000 years ago.
 The lands between the hills are tombolos, or tying sand bars.
 Telegraph Hill above Stony Beach is the site of Fort Revere Park, located at the site of a former defense installation that was active during the first half of the twentieth century.
 It is capped with an observation tower, which provides views of the rest of Boston Harbor, as well as much of the northern coast of the South Shore.
 The tower was sited on one of the five points of the star-shaped Fort Independence, which was created during the American Revolution.